-- XML values that are to be converted to string types must fit within the length limits of those DB2 types without truncation of any characters or bytes.
-The name used for the derived XML schema type is the uppercase SQL type name followed by an underscore character and the maximum length of the string; for example, VARCHAR_20 if the XMLCAST target data type is VARCHAR(20). - XML values that are to be converted to DECIMAL values must fit within the precision of the specified DECIMAL values, and must not contain more non-zero digits after the decimal point than the scale.
-The name used for the derived XML schema type is DECIMAL_precision_scale, where precision is the precision of
+- XML values that are to be converted to string types other than CHAR and VARCHAR must fit within the length limits of those DB2 types without truncation of any characters or bytes.
+The name used for the derived XML schema type is the uppercase SQL type name followed by an underscore character and the maximum length of the string; for example, CLOB_1048576 if the XMLCAST target data type is CLOB(1M). - If an XML value is converted to a CHAR or VARCHAR type that is too small to contain all of the data, the data is truncated to fit the specified data type and no error is returned.
+If any non-blank characters are truncated, a warning (SQLSTATE 01004) is returned.
+If truncation of the value leads to the truncation of a multibyte character, the whole multibyte character is removed.
+Therefore, in some cases, truncation can produce a shorter string than expected.
+For example, the character, ñ, is represented in UTF-8 by 2 bytes, 'C3 B1'.
+When this character is cast as VARCHAR(1), the truncation of 'C3 B1' to 1 byte would leave a partial character of 'C3'.
+This partial character, 'C3', is also removed, therefore the final result is an empty string. - XML values that are to be converted to DECIMAL values must have no more than (precision - scale) digits before the decimal point; excess digits after the decimal point beyond the scale are truncated.
+The name used for the derived XML schema type is DECIMAL_precision_scale, where precision is the precision of the target SQL data type, and scale is the scale of the target SQL data type; for example, DECIMAL_9_2 if the XMLCAST target data type is DECIMAL(9,2). - XML values that are to be converted to TIME values cannot contain a seconds component with nonzero digits after the decimal point.

-1 DB2 supports XML Schema 1.0, which does not provide a matching XML schema type for a DECFLOAT.
-Processing of the XQuery cast step of XMLCAST is handled as follows:

-- the target SQL data type, and scale is the scale of the target SQL data type; for example, DECIMAL_9_2 if the XMLCAST target data type is DECIMAL(9,2). - XML values that are to be converted to TIME values cannot contain a seconds component with non-zero digits after the decimal point.
 The name used for the derived XML schema type is TIME.